Wakayama City Guide & 2-Day Itinerary

 Wakayama City is actually only a short distance from other popular cities in Japan such as Kyoto and Osaka making it an easy day trip from either.
 However, although a Wakayama day trip is doable, we highly recommend spending at least two days in Wakayama because there are so many things to do in this area!

-How to Get to Wakayama City from Osaka (1 hour)
+How to Get to Wakayama City from Osaka by Train

 From Osaka, Wakayama is practically a straight shot depending on what station you leave from in Osaka.
-There are a number of lines that can get you there, but the most recommended and fastest route to take is the JR Limited Express Kuroshio from JR Shin-Osaka Station to JR Wakayama Station.
+There are a number of lines that can get you there, but the fastest route to take is the JR Limited Express Kuroshio from Shin-Osaka Station to Wakayama Station.
+The journey takes around 1 hour and costs roughly ¥2,810 one-way or is included with an active JR Pass or one of the Kansai Regional Passes.

-How to Get to Wakayama City from Kyoto (1.5 hours)
+How to Get to Wakayama City from Kyoto by Train

 Transportation in Wakayama City